Sharing is caring!

 How does it work?

 GRAYL water bottles uses a technology called electroadsorption, which filters out particles, pathogens, and heavy metals in water.
-The bottles consist of an outer container and an inner container with a filter and purifier cartridge attached to the bottom.
+This portable water filter for travel consists of an outer container and an inner container with a filter and purifier cartridge attached to the bottom.
 Water is filled into the outer container, and then you insert the inner container and press down on it to allow the water to pass through the cartridge and into the inner container.

 The cartridges have activated carbon that attracts any material in the water and pulls it out, so that all you have left is clean water.
 The whole filtering and purifying process takes about 15 seconds, and even my 7 year old daughter can do it!